Get started with Fortnox to HubSpot sync app

 - There should be no existing customer in Fortnox with the same organization number.

-On the right sidebar of deal records, there's a CRM card showing the "Invoice number in Fortnox" for the connected Fortnox invoice.
+On the right sidebar of deal records, the Fortnox invoice card shows the "Invoice number in Fortnox" for the connected Fortnox invoice.

 If the deal isn't linked to a Fortnox invoice, you can create one by clicking the "Create as invoice in Fortnox" button, provided following conditions are met.